Monday, January 13th, 2020

 Students’ Association Senate Meeting

-The Students’ Association Senate will meet tonight at 7:00pm in the Lewis & Clark Room of the University Student Union.
-The meeting agenda is linked here.
-The meeting will include an open forum presentation from Chief Librarian Kristi Tornquist, a student organization report from Formula SAE (Wild Hare Racing), and approval of the constitution for the Special Olympics College Club.
+The Students’ Association Senate will have its regular weekly meeting tonight at 7:00pm in the Lewis & Clark Room of the University Student Union.
+Tonight’s meeting agenda is linked here.
+Topics for the meeting including open forum presentations from Steve Erpenbach from the SDSU Foundation and Jessica Rients from Transportation Services.

 All SA Senate meetings are open to the public.
 Students or members of the public are welcome to speak during the public comments portion of the meeting or during discussion on relevant agenda items.
 Contact the Students’ Association with any questions.